Benefit decisions and appeals

 What if my claim is unsuccessful?

-When a decision is made about your claim for a benefit, a ‘case manager’ from the Department for Work and Pensions (DWP) will write to you, and will also try to phone you, to tell you this decision and why it was made.
+When a decision is made about your claim for a benefit, the Department for Work and Pensions (DWP) will write to you to tell about you this decision and why it was made.

 If you are not happy with the decision, or if your situation has changed, you may want the decision to be looked at again.
 There are some decisions you cannot challenge, for example when and how payments are made, or if your claim is ‘suspended’ because you are not eligible to claim that benefit.
 Each letter from the DWP will say whether you can challenge or appeal a decision, how to do this and how long you have to do it (the time period you are given).